da-beda/devstral-engineer/README.md

 ```

 ### Index Engine Commands
+The code indexing engine is only started when `indexing_enabled` is `true` in
+your configuration.
 ```bash
 devstral index-status   # check if the indexing engine is running devstral index-clear    # release the current code index